vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/01-introduction.md

 That said however, much like SvelteKit, it felt doomed to live in the shadow of the status quo.

-I didn't too many people would would be keen on moving away from the tried and true MediatR-based approach that I've seen in 90% of the projects I've worked on. [click]
+I didn't think too many people would would be keen on moving away from the tried and true MediatR-based approach that I've seen in 90% of the projects that I've worked on. [click]

 And then, all of a sudden MediatR went commercial.

-The commercialisation of MediatR gave me a _very_ good reason to go back and really give FastEndpoints a proper assessment.
+The commercialization of MediatR gave me a _very_ compelling reason to go back and really give FastEndpoints a proper assessment.

 I wanted to see if it could actually slot into our typical projects and not just replace MediatR, but actually improve the overall developer experience.

+I hadn't really sat down and tried to figure out exactly what I _didn't_ like so much about the way I'd seen things done.

+For the most part, it all worked, and it all made sense.

+I was still pretty green when I was first introduced to these patterns, and honestly it was all I could do to keep up, let alone question things.

+And very quickly, it became the comfortable, established way to do things &mdash; even if it sometimes felt a little cumbersome to hold.
  -->